BibekSubediCR7/fleet-inventory-data-analysis/README.md

 # 📊 Fleet Inventory Data Analysis (Excel)

 ## 🧑‍💼 Project Overview
-This project simulates the role of a **Junior Data Analyst** working in a local government office.
-The task involved importing, cleaning, and analyzing fleet inventory data received from another department.
-The objective was to prepare clean, structured data and generate meaningful insights using **Microsoft Excel**, primarily through **Pivot Tables**.
+This project simulates the responsibilities of a **Junior Data Analyst** in a local government office.
+The work was divided into two phases.
+In the first phase, raw fleet inventory data was imported from a CSV file and cleaned for accuracy and consistency.
+In the second phase, a separate fleet inventory dataset was imported from another CSV file, cleaned, and analyzed using **Pivot Tables** to generate summarized insights for reporting and dashboard preparation.

 ---

-## 📁 Dataset
+## 📁 Datasets
-- **Format:** Excel (.xlsx)
+- **Format:** CSV (raw) → Excel (.xlsx) after cleaning
 - **Source:** Internal departmental fleet inventory data (simulated scenario)
-- **Content:** Vehicle and equipment inventory information across multiple government departments
+- **Content:** Vehicle and equipment inventory details across government departments

 ---

-## 🧹 Part 1: Data Cleaning & Preparation
+## 🧹 Part 1: Data Cleaning & Preparation (Raw CSV)

-Before analysis, the raw dataset required extensive cleaning.
-The following steps were performed:
+The first dataset was provided in CSV format and required cleaning before any analysis could be performed.

+### Tasks Performed
-- Converted the original CSV file to **XLSX format**
+- Converted the raw CSV file to **XLSX format**
-- Adjusted **column widths** for full data visibility
+- Adjusted **column widths** for clear data visibility
 - Removed **empty rows** using Excel filters
 - Identified and removed **duplicate records**
 - Corrected **spelling errors** in text fields